open-telemetry/oteps/text/????-separate-semantic-conventions.md

 Existing semantic conventions in the specification would be marked as deprecated, with documentation denoting the move.

+Additionally, if the semantic conventions eventually move to domain-specific director structure (e.g. `docs/{domain}/README.md`, with trace, metrics, events in the same file), then this can be refactored in the new repository, preserving git history.

 There will also be the following exceptions in the specification:

 - Semantic convetions used to implement API/SDK details will be fully specified and will not be allowed to change in the Semantic Convention directory.
-  - Error/Exception handling will remain in the specification
+  - Error/Exception handling will remain in the specification.
   - SDK configuration interaction w/ semantic convention will remain in the specifcation.
 Specifically `service.name`.
 - The specification may elevate some semantic conventions as necessary for compatibility requirements, e.g. `service.instance.id` and [Prometheus Compatibility](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/compatibility/prometheus_and_openmetrics.md).

+These exceptions exist because:

+- Stable portions of the specification already rely on these conventions
+- These conventions are required to implement an SDK today.

+As such, the Specification should define the absolute minimum of reserved or required attribute names and their interaction with the SDK.

 ## Internal details